PFA Order and Criminal Charges in Pennsylvania

 Although the court proceedings for PFA orders take place in civil courts, violating the order can result in criminal charges.
 It’s important to recognize that individuals dealing with domestic violence are profoundly affected mentally, emotionally, and behaviorally.
 With the well-being of victims in mind, the state courts take strict actions against those who disregard PFA orders.
 These orders serve as the state’s way of protecting its citizens from domestic abuse and future attempts at harm.

 In urgent situations, emergency PFA orders also exist, allowing victims to file against the defendant for immediate protection.

 Given the complexity of understanding the specific details of a PFA order, seeking assistance from a Pittsburgh DUI lawyer is highly recommended.
 They will guide you through the court proceedings and ensure your rights are defended.
 With a strong defense against the plaintiff, the chances of receiving a final PFA, along with penalties and jail time, decrease significantly.

 When it comes to the violation of a Protection From Abuse (PFA) order, criminal charges become a critical aspect.
 Understanding why domestic violence cases are deemed as “criminal” is essential.
 In this context, let’s delve into the “criminal charges” associated with violation cases.
 In the worst scenario, defendants may face up to six months in jail along with a fine of $1000.
 Consequently, an “indirect criminal offense” charge will be added to their legal records, which may detrimentally affect their job prospects, housing situations, custody battles, and overall societal growth.

-During such challenging times, seeking assistance from an experienced Washington PA criminal lawyer becomes crucial in minimizing the chances of additional criminal charges on your record.
+During such challenging times, seeking assistance from an experienced Pittsburgh criminal lawyer becomes crucial in minimizing the chances of additional criminal charges on your record.

 Whom to Contact?